Baldpate Mountain Important Bird Area (IBA)

 While Baldpate has an intact ecosystem, it is also highly stressed.
 Baldpate is at the lower size limit for an interior forest habitat and its shape is long and narrow, increasing its vulnerability to edge effect.
 Increased edge effect increases the number of invasive species, especially non-native plants, and the Brown-headed Cowbird, a nest parasite.
 Any reduction in size of Baldpate would have serious consequences, both by threatening native plants and increasing the incidence of Brownheaded Cowbird nest predation.
 Nest predators, such as the Eastern Chipmunk, which have higher concentrations on the edges and in disturbed areas, would thrive.
 The proposed PennEast pipeline runs along the north slope of the mountain and would change one of the high quality interior forest habitats into edge habitat and bring the edge closer to the other areas of high quality habitat, seriously degrading an already stressed ecosystem.

-WCAS has been monitoring bird populations at Baldpate since 2000 and conducted two breeding studies.
-Healthy bird populations indicate healthy, diverse populations of other taxa, notably the plants and insects on which the birds depend.
-Hiker © Pat Sziber, plants © F. Hutter, spicebush & all bird photos this page © Sharyn Magee unless noted otherwise.
+Healthy bird populations indicate healthy, diverse populations of other taxa, notably the plants and insects upon which the birds depend.
+Above: rare Long-spurred violet (Viola rostrata) © Tyler Christensen; right: Dutchman’s breeches (Dicentra cucullaria); other wildflowers © Fairfax Hutter; top: hiker © Pat Sziber; spicebush & all bird photos this page © Sharyn Magee unless otherwise noted.

-30 of the 31 Nearctic-neotropical migrants who breed at Baldpate
+30 of the 31 Nearctic-neotropical migrants including 14 Warblers who breed at Baldpate

 Four of the 90 Nearctic-neotropical migrants who use Baldpate as critical stop over habitat